-Benchmark Benchmark Administrator Status of the Benchmark Use of the

-Administrator Benchmark

-MSCI Emerging Markets MSCI Limited Not yet listed on the ESMA Asset allocation

-Index register referred to in article

-36 of the Benchmark
+Benchmark Benchmark Administrator Status of the Benchmark Administrator Use of th Benchmark ie MSCI Emerging Markets MSCI Limited Listed on the ESMA register Asset allocation Index referred to in article 36 of the Benchmark Regulation.

-Regulation, as it is an entity

-located in a country outside

-of the EU and does neither

-comply with the conditions

-laid down in article 30(1) of

-the Benchmark Regulation

-nor has it required

-recognition in accordance

-with article 32 of the

-Benchmark Regulation.

 For further details on the above potential investors should refer to the Benchmark Regulation section of the Prospectus.